 Provide one official copy of all transcripts from each college or university that you have attended previously.
 Once you apply, you will receive a copy of our official transcript request form from your Enrollment Counselor.
-Please submit this form via fax to 1-800-473-2512 or via email to transcripts@learninghouse.com.

-If you would like to mail an official, sealed copy, please send to our transcript processors at:
+Please submit this form to: OR If you would like to mail an official, sealed copy, please send to our transcript processors at: